A Survey of Deep Causal Models and Their Industrial Applications: Preliminaries

 \section{Preliminaries}

-In this section, the basic knowledge of deep causal models is introduced, including task descriptions, mathematical concepts, pertinent assumptions, examples, and metrics.
+In this section, we present the background knowledge of causal effect estimation, including task descriptions, mathematical notions, and pertinent assumptions.

-Basically, the aim of causal effect estimation is to estimate the change in outcome that will occur if a different treatment are implemented.
-Imagine that there are several treatment plans A, B, C, and so on, all of which have different cure rates, and the change in the cure rate is the result of the treatment scheme.
-Realistically, we cannot apply different treatment regimens to the same group at the same time.
+Basically, the aim of causal effect estimation is to estimate the change in outcome that will occur if a variation treatment are implemented \cite{Survey}.
+Imagine that there are several treatment plans A, B, C, and so on, all of which have variation cure rates, and the change in the cure rate is the result of the treatment scheme.
+Realistically, we unable to apply variation treatment regimens to the same group at the same time.
 As opposed to RCT, the main problem to be solved in observational research is the lack of counterfactual data.
-It refers to how to find the most effective treatment plan based on past experimental diagnosis and medical history of the patient.
+In other words, the challenge we face is how to identify the most effective treatment plan based on past experimental diagnosis and medical history of the patient.

-Because of the widespread accumulating of data in fields such as health care\cite{Bayesian,Glass,BMC}, sociology science\cite{Gangl,LaLonde,Smith,Hannart}, digital marketing\cite{Chernozhukov,Wang,2016Matching}, and machine learning\cite{Multi,Confounder,Doubly,Counterfactual,2017Matching}, observational studies are becoming increasingly important.
-Researchers are increasingly using deep learning networks to make counterfactual estimates based on observational data, and deep causal models can aid various fields in making optimal treatment decisions.